Frequently asked questions (FAQs)

 PEBB Continuation Coverage (COBRA)

 A temporary extension of PEBB health plan coverage available to PEBB members defined as qualified beneficiaries under federal Consolidated Omnibus Budget Reconciliation Act (COBRA) rules and for state-registered domestic partners and their children.
 RCW 26.60.015 and a PEBB policy resolution extends PEBB coverage for dependents not otherwise eligible for COBRA.
-This means an employee’s state-registered domestic partner’s children may continue PEBB insurance coverage on the same terms and conditions as spouses and other eligible dependents under COBRA.
+This means an employee’s state-registered domestic partner’s and the state-registered domestic partner's children may continue PEBB insurance coverage on the same terms and conditions as spouses and other eligible dependents under COBRA.
 Coverage may be temporarily extended only if the PEBB member experiences a qualifying event.

 PEBB Continuation Coverage (Unpaid Leave)